trble91/next-portfolio/README.md

 Along with links to direct back to GitHub or LinkedIn

-Thank you for checkin gout muy portfolio.
-Positive comments and feedback are greatly appreciated.
+Thank you for checking out my portfolio.
+Positive feedback will be greatly appreciated.